fudshuid/snulingcolloquium/content/post/colloquium3.md

 categories: ['Colloquium']
 tags: ['NLP', 'Appliedling']
 image: "uploads/colloquium_cover.jpg"
-description: "Moral Foundations Analysis of Korean words using Word2Vec: the Case of “Gapjil” by Hyunseop Kim"
+description: "Moral Foundations Analysis of Korean words using Word2Vec: the Case of “Gapjil” by Hyunseop Kim (in Korean)"
 ---

 ## Moral Foundations Analysis of Korean words using Word2Vec: the Case of “Gapjil”